CephalofairGames/frosthaven-faq/index.md

 - Attack X is always a melee attack at the value provided.
 It can be granted to a non-objective figure that does not have an inherent Attack value.
 - Attack +X depends on the monster's or summon's inherent attack value.
 For monsters, this attack is always melee.
 For a Summon, however, *it will inherit any Range characteristic the Summon always has (if any)*.

+**I have a Grant ability with an elemental consumption, for example [Boneshaper's Level 1 Dark Tidings](https://github.com/any2cards/frosthaven/blob/master/images/character-ability-cards/frosthaven/BO/fh-dark-tidings.png?raw=true).
+Who consumes this element?
+The Boneshaper or the target of the Grant?** The granting figure performs any elemental consumptions, and gains any earned XP from it (if any).
+If one Grant ability grants abilities to more than one target, all of them will benefit from one elemental consumption.
+The target of the Grant still performs any granted abilities like normal, including new abilities enabled by the elemental consumption.

 **Errata for Active Bonuses and Resting** - "Cards without lost icons in your active area count as being in your discard pile for the purposes of whether you can long rest and what is eligible to lose during a long rest, but don't have to be returned to your hand when resting."
 For example, if a Boneshaper has two skeleton cards active and zero cards in their discard pile, they can still declare a Long Rest.
 At the end of this Long Rest, they must Lose one of their active summons.

 ![divider-narrow](/assets/images/divider2.png)